Out-of-time-order correlator, many-body quantum chaos, light-like generators, and singular values: Additional numerics

 \subsection{OTOC, LSVA, and the variation method in the spatial-temporal invariant models}

-In this subsection, we provide: (i) The OTOC and the error of LSVA in the XYZc model in Fig.~\ref{Fig:XYZ}, (ii) the sharpening of the OTOC around the butterfly cone and the error of LSVA in the 3PM in Fig.~\ref{Fig:3PM_EnsembleAve}, (iii) overlap between the leading singular states and the variational states in the 3PM in Fig.~\ref{Fig:Overlap}.
+In this subsection, we provide: (i) The OTOC and the error of LSVA in the XYZc model in Fig.~\ref{Fig:XYZ}, (ii) the sharpening of the OTOC around the butterfly cone in the 3PM in Fig.~\ref{Fig:3PM_EnsembleAve}, (iii) overlap between the leading singular states and the variational states in the 3PM in Fig.~\ref{Fig:Overlap}.